Edupreneurs

 What’s Here

-Education and entrepreneurship intersect for edupreneurs who sell their teaching materials online, provide professional development services, and create a myriad of side businesses that utilize their teaching skills.
-Sometimes called teacherpreneurs, these individuals are are tired of having their teaching expertise undervalued while corporations roll in the dough from publishing curriculum resources and consulting with schools.
-Who knows teaching best practices better than a teacher?
+Education and entrepreneurship intersect for edupreneurs who sell their teaching materials online, provide professional development services, and create all kinds of side businesses that utilize their teaching skills.
+Sometimes called teacherpreneurs, these individuals are tired of having their teaching expertise undervalued while corporations roll in the dough from publishing curriculum resources and consulting with schools.
+Who knows best practices for teaching better than a teacher?

 Pages in This Section